ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 |

 .. note::
-        If you have never installed or want to reinstall the libraries, refer to this guide: TODO: reference to the installation guide
+        If you have never installed or want to reinstall the libraries, refer to this guide: :ref:`new_installation`

 ------------------------------------------------------------------------------------------------------------------------